kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 > **Note:** `application(_:continueUserActivity:restorationHandler:)` may look familiar to you; Apple introduced this `UIApplicationDelegate` method in iOS 8 to allow developers to implement Handoff.
 It also makes an appearance in Chapter 2, "Introducing App Search", which deals with the new search APIs in iOS 9.
 This method is a jack of all trades!

 Although you won't be able to validate the code you just wrote, it's still useful to see how the app _would_ handle an incoming link if the app were live in the App Store.

-Again, you won't be able to reproduce these steps but let's pretend you have the RWDevCon app installed on your device and you received an e-mail that contains the following two links:
+Let's pretend for a moment that you have the RWDevCon app installed on your device and you received an e-mail containing the following two links:

 ![bordered width=80%](/images/05-testlinks.png)